A haunted tattoo needle…

-It was a time when physical beauty was the chief pursuit in life.
-Inevitably, those in possession of it more easily acquired fame, riches, and power.
-Those having inferior qualities would enrich surgeons improving them, or lacking money or courage used cosmetics.
-Others turned to another way to enhance their beauty and that was with tattoos.
+It was a time when physical beauty was the chief pursuit in life, for those possessing it more easily acquired fame, riches, and power.
+Those with inferior qualities would enrich surgeons to improve them, or, lacking money, turned to cosmetics.
+There was another popular way to enhance their beauty and that was with tattoos.

 One of the best tattoo artists was a short, slender, twenty-eight year old man.
 He named himself Leonardo.

 Witnesses stated she was dissatisfied with the first lampshade and had another one made.
-What they didn’t know and what he learned in a conversation with a former guard at her camp was that she had a special needle made.
+What they didn’t know, and what he learned in a conversation with a former guard at her camp was that she had a special needle made.
 A teenage boy was brought into her room and strapped to a sturdy table.
 With that needle, she created a tattoo of her own design on this inmate, slit his throat, and cut out the tattoo.
-With the skin bearing that tattoo she had a second lampshade made.
+Then, she had a second lampshade made.

 His dark nature became stronger and dominated his work.
 No longer was he satisfied with creating ordinary tattoos.
-His tattoos became colorful and no longer empty of meaning.
+Blazing with color, they seemed to leap out, and forced the glazer to comprehend its meaning.

 He became renowned for both the originality and the reality in detail of his compositions.
 It seemed something in the needle probed into his mind and found disturbing desires; for lurking in Leonardo, from his early years of reading, was the knowledge of and interest in torture and state approved murder.
 Perhaps, these features of his ego, lured from the dark crevices of his mind, absorbed and altered his passion for art and the pleasure he derived from creating his tattoos.
 Thus, the motif of his art swirled around this center.

 His assessment of a person’s character became more acute, especially in the darker aspects, even those the owners strove to keep in a state of slumber.
-It was these aspects that he felt attracted his customers to his door, as the foul odor of dung attract flies.
+It was this that he felt pushed his customers to his door.

-Indeed, Leonardo became an artist who wouldn’t work on a person unless their skin and physique appealed to him.
+As the years went by, Leonardo became an artist who wouldn’t work on a person unless their skin and physique aroused him.
 His price was high and non-negotiable.
 Though, he would listen to what the customer wanted, they were never allowed to choose the design he intended to ink upon their skin.
 Neither could they watch while he was creating, for always his creations were mainly on their backs and down their buttocks and thighs, and he allowed no cameras.

 Blood, sweat, and tears were the spices and the moans of pain the meat upon which his lust fed.
-This lust especially savored pushing the needle into the fleshy thighs and watching the skin clinging to the needle as it was pulled out with the beads of blood forming.
+This lust especially savored pushing the needle into the fleshy thighs, to pull it out as the skin clung to the needle, to see them winch and moan.